BDAudio/CatSolitare/README.md

 details efficiently.

-## Conclusion "Thanks for watching!
+## Conclusion "Thanks for checking this little game out!
 If you want to try building something with Amazon Q CLI, I highly recommend it - especially for projects like this where you can iterate quickly and focus on the creative aspects.
 Happy coding...